mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 @home
 ```

-Notice how in `Btrfs` subvolumes _are also subdirectories_ of their parent subvolume.
+Notice how in _Btrfs_ subvolumes _are also subdirectories_ of their parent subvolume.
 This is very useful when mounting the disk as an external drive.
 Subvolumes can also be mounted directly by passing the `subvol` and `subvolid` to `mount`.

 Before moving to the next step, remember to unmount the root subvolume.

-## 2.2 Advanced: ZFS with native encryption
+## 2.3.
+Advanced: ZFS with native encryption

 My personal favourite, ZFS is a rocksolid system that's ubiquitous in data storage, thanks to its impressive stability record and advanced features such as deduplication, built-in RAID, ...